 MBS Insights: Why did you choose Munich Business School for your further education?
 What were your main motives?

 Sergey Semenov: There were several reasons why I chose exactly MBS.
 First of all, studying business in Russia did not seem like a reasonable option to me, as I had already studied in Russia from 2004-2006.
 I worked in the local economy for a long time, but I always wanted to try something new, to think outside the box.
 Germany is a European country with a strong economy and Munich has always appealed to me.
 Before making my final decision, I did a little research.
 I found some people who had already studied at MBS and I asked them for their opinion.
 They gave me extremely positive feedback about MBS, so I no longer had any doubts about where I would study.

-MBS Insights: You study the MBA General Management full-time.
+MBS Insights: You pursue the MBA program in General Management at Munich Business School on a full-time basis.
 In your opinion, what characterizes the MBA program at Munich Business School?
 What have been the greatest insights you have gained from the program so far, and which components do you enjoy the most?

 Sergey Semenov: First of all, I would like to say that studying at MBS exceeds my expectations.
 Since I already completed an MBA program at Lomonosov Moscow State University, I can compare both study programs.
 In Russia, the focus is mainly on acquiring theoretical knowledge.
 In contrast, MBS places great emphasis on practice-oriented skills and soft skills.
 I like that because that is exactly what I was missing.
 The fact that we do much more group work here than in Russia is another positive difference.
 Intercultural communication also plays an important role for me.
 Furthermore, I appreciate that students have the opportunity to attend numerous lectures by guest lecturers in addition to the main courses.
 This broadens my horizon a lot.